-Life has been a bit crazy lately and whether you suffer from anxiety on a regular basis or are experiencing newfound anxiety while we all try our best to navigate this uncertain time, you’re not alone.
-Moms all over the country and world are just doing their best to get through the day right now—and prioritizing our mental health while we do so is more important than ever.
+Life has been a bit crazy (OK, a lot crazy) lately and whether you suffer from anxiety on a regular basis or are experiencing newfound anxiety while we all try our best to navigate these uncertain times, you’re not alone.
+Moms all over the country are just doing their best to get through the day right now—and prioritizing our mental health while we do so is more important than ever.

 Keep reading to see 20 simple and helpful ways our readers are coping with anxiety.
 And remember, whatever you’re doing to stay sane, healthy, optimistic, and motivated right now, keep doing it, mamas—we’re all in this together.

 All responses below were submitted anonymously from real Everymom readers.
 All responses are original from our audience, but some have been edited for grammar and/or clarity.

 Question: How are YOU coping with anxiety right now?

 1. Limiting media consumption to once a day from a trusted source

 6. Writing down a list of things I’m grateful for

 7. Taking an at-home yoga class (even if it’s with my toddler right next to me)